 To move the cursor to a specific line number in your script, click Line in the editor toolbar.

 Enter the line number and then click Go.

 Use the Undo and Redo buttons to revert or re-apply your actions in the editor area.

-List matching properties, etc - Type ‘chart1’ followed by the period character in the editor.
-Then press CTRL+SPACE to enter auto-complete mode.
-Type a couple of characters and you'll see the auto-complete popup listing properties and methods that match, along with the corresponding API description.
+List properties and methods - Type the period character after any variable reference, property name, or array element in the editor.
+You will immediately see an auto-complete popup listing the properties and methods on that object, along with the corresponding API description.
 Use the arrow keys to cycle through the available choices, or click on an item with your mouse.
 When you've found the item you want to insert into your script, press ENTER or double-click the item.

 Function/method parameters - In the case of a method or function, once you've added it to your script by pressing ENTER, type the open bracket '(' to see the function/method signature.
 The first required parameter will be underlined.
 As you type each parameter, the popup will underline the next parameter that is required.

 All available types - While on a new line, press CTRL+SPACE to see the auto-complete popup showing all available types.

 The following table describes what the icons in the auto-complete popup means:

 4.5.
 Highlight instances of current object for renaming